mirajgautam1/opencart/README.md

 Below is the description of all the included documents of this opencart manual testing repository.

-Functional Requirement Specification: This document explains what a system or software is supposed to from a user or business perspective.
+Functional Requirement Specification.docx: This document explains what the opencart system is supposed to do from a user or business perspective.

-Test Plan: It is a structured document which explains how testing will be carried out for a project.
+Test Plan.docx: It is a structured document which explains how testing will be carried out for a project.
+This document provides an overview of the testing strategy, objectives, scope, and schedule for testing the software.

-Test Scenarios: It includes high level description of what you want to test in an application.
+Test Scenarios.xlsx: This document describes various situations and conditions that needs to be tested in opencart software to ensure it correct functionality.
+It includes high level description of what you want to test in an application.

 Test Cases: They are detailed step-by-step instructions used to verify whether a specific feature of a software application is working correctly or not.
+Numerous test cases corresponding to particular scenarios are executed to find out possible bugs in opencart application.

 Bug Report: This document contains the description of all the bugs found after the execution of test cases by a tester.
+Each bug is given a Bug ID and this document also includes the steps to reproduce a particular bug along with any necessary screenshort or clips.
+These bugs are then reported to the developer.

 Requirement Traceability Matrix: A Requirement Traceability Matrix is a document used in software testing to map and track requirements with their corresponding test cases.